 This.
 This is by far the best reason to travel by train in my opinion.
 I can talk to you all day about how easy and comfortable it is to travel by train, how much you’re helping the environment, etc., but really, the best thing about train travel is the nostalgic, calm, soothing feeling it gives you that is unmatched by any other mode of transportation.

-There is nothing like staring out the window as charming chapels, small, well-kept farms, beautiful old cities, and other marvelous views zoom past, allowing you to get lost in your thoughts.
+There is nothing like staring out the window during your journey as charming chapels, small, well-kept farms, beautiful old cities, and other marvelous views zoom past, allowing you to get lost in your thoughts.
 There is no better background to inspire you to write, draw, fill in your journal, come up with a new business idea, or engage in whichever form of creativity suits you best.

 To look up rail passes and see which one might be right for you based on your travel plans, check out RailEurope.
 If you liked this article, Pin away!